 Best Practices for Vet Practices

-This list of recommendations was compiled in March by Dr. Ashley Mitek from information provided by the Illinois State Veterinary Medical Association, the Illinois Department of Public Health and Department of Agriculture, and Dr. Jim Lowe of the University of Illinois College of Veterinary Medicine; it was last updated by Dr. Mitek with input from Dr. Will Sander on October 7.
-See the final three FAQ entries for the newest information.
+This list of recommendations was compiled in March by Dr. Ashley Mitek from information provided by the Illinois State Veterinary Medical Association, the Illinois Department of Public Health and Department of Agriculture, and Dr. Jim Lowe of the University of Illinois College of Veterinary Medicine; it was last updated by Dr. Mitek with input from Dr. Will Sander on November 10.

 General Advice for Veterinary Practices During the COVID-19 Outbreak